michellelclement/magnetic-eyes/README.md

 * As the site owner, I want to be able to easily delete product listings so that I can remove items I no longer wish to sell.
 * As the site owner, I want to be able to make it as easy as possible for users to purchase my products so that I can give them a great service, sell my products, and build a customer base
 * As the site owner, I want to be able to teach website visitors about magnetic eyelashes so that I can sell them my products.
-* As the site owner, I want to be able to run reports so that I can find out top-selling products, top customers and sales over certain periods.
 * As the site owner, I want to be able to send auto emails to users so that I can inform them of successful registration and order confirmation.
 * As the site owner, I want to be able to inform visitors of news and tips so that I can keep users returning and buying new products.
+* As the site owner, I want to be able to offer visitors free delivery based on a minimum amount ordered so that I can increase revenue and product sales via an incentive to the customer.
+* As a shopper, I want to be able to sort the products available on the site by category so that I can view just the products in that category.

 ## Wireframes
 Using the user goals and user stories above, I put together several wireframes for Magnetic Eyes Lashes using Balsamiq.
 The wireframes cover mobile and desktop formats.